codecreatede/go-network-analyzer/README.md

-# go-network-devops-systemd
+# go-network-analyzer

 - write the tcp,udp, 4tcp and 6tcp files stamped at time-date.
 - create all your tcp, udp, 4tcp and 6tcp connections for any host/container.
+- the files generated with the go-network-analyzer can be analyzer using my [tcp-analyzer](https://github.com/codecreatede/tcp-analyzer)

 ```
 ➜  go-network-devops-systemd git:(main) ✗ go run main.go -h